 '''

-protocol PurchaseGoods @ Buyer {
+protocol PurchaseGoods at Buyer (role Buyer) {

+Buyer introduces Seller;

-role Seller;
+Order to Seller;

+....

+}

 '''

 This local representation of the protocol defines the behaviour from the Buyer role's perspective.
-That is why the roles declared within the protocol unit only include the Seller, as this is the role with which the Buyer is going to communicate.
+That is why the interaction defined within the protocol unit only include the 'to role' Seller, as this is the role with which the Buyer is going to communicate.
+The Buyer role in the interaction is implied from the located role of the local protocol.